 Unless otherwise required by the Law or set forth in their articles of association, Sociedades Anónimas may carry out any sort of business.
-Sociedades Anónimas may be public or privately owned, and in both cases all of a company's share capital may be owned by a sole shareholder.
+Sociedades Anónimas may be public or privately owned, in both cases all of a company's share capital may be owned by a sole shareholder.

 Share capital shall be expressed in local currency and represent at least 25% of a company's authorized capital at the time of incorporation.
-Shares may be issued in either nominative, book-entry or bearer form, although in either case they are subject to disclosure requirements.
+Shares may be issued in either nominative, book-entry or bearer form, but in any case they are subject to disclosure requirements.
 Preferred shares granting special voting and economic rights may be agreed.

-Management of company affairs may be either entrusted to a sole-director or a board, except for public companies in which case the latter is mandatory.
+Management of company affairs may be either entrusted to a Sole-Director or a Board, except for public companies in which case the latter is mandatory.
 Directors may be individuals or legal entities, local or foreigners.

-A statutory Annual General Meeting shall be held within six months following the financial year-end in order to go over the company's annual report, financial statements, dividend distribution project and board's management of company
+A statutory Annual General Meeting shall be held within six months following the financial year end in order to go over the company's annual report, financial statements, dividend distribution project and Board's management of company affairs.

-Extraordinary meetings may be called whenever necessary.
+Extraordinary Meetings may be called whenever necessary.
 Meetings shall take place in Uruguay and shareholders may be represented by proxy.